ninabarzh/broomstick/content/posts/hunger-games.md

 The population is lulled into complacency with scenic backdrops and carbon accounting spreadsheets, as their natural resources quietly disappear under legalised exploitation.

-### District 5 – Energy and leverage
+### District 5 – Energy and use

 * Parallel: Russia, Iran, Saudi Arabia, United Arab Emirates
-* Role: Oil, gas, nuclear fuel, petrodollar leverage
+* Role: Oil, gas, nuclear fuel, petrodollar use
 * Cost: Strategic dependency, authoritarianism, cyclical sanctions

 These are the energy nodes.
 They keep the lights on—for a price.
 Their power lies not in soft influence, but hard necessity.
 When energy flows, they are tolerated.
 When it stops, they are demonised.
 The line between “strategic partner” and “rogue state” depends entirely on pricing and pipelines.